commandlayer/agent-cards/GOVERNANCE.md

 - Release publication + version integrity
 - Revocation + incident adjudication

+Ownership of canonical ENS names will transition to a **multi-sig governance wallet** as community participation and security requirements increase over time.

 Identity MUST remain verifiable by any resolver and immutable once published.

 ---